API Reference

 Optuna.suggest_intFunction

 Suggest an integer value for the given parameter name within the specified range.
+For further information see the suggest_int in the Optuna python documentation.

 Arguments